 Iyad Kheirbek serves as Director, Air Quality at C40, and is responsible for the development and delivery of C40’s global air quality strategy.
 Prior to joining C40, Iyad spent a decade working on air quality, climate, and public health issues with the City of New York, most recently serving as the Executive Director of the Air Quality programme at the New York City Department of Health and Mental Hygiene.
 In that role, Iyad was responsible for leading the New York City Community Air Survey, the largest ongoing urban air monitoring program in the US, and led research and policy analysis to support development and implementation of New York City’s air quality and climate agendas.
 Prior to joining the New York City, Iyad worked as an environmental scientist for the nonprofit NESCAUM, assisting States in the Northeastern US in developing air quality and climate programmes.
 Iyad has an MS in Environmental Health from University of Washington in Seattle and a BA from Tufts University.

-Her team leads the C40 Land Use Planning network which supports cities to institutionalise climate action through urban planning regulations; the Reinventing Cities competition that delivers decarbonised and resilient urban regeneration projects; as well as the Green and Thriving Neighbourhoods program and C40’s workstream on 15-minute City.
+Her team leads the C40 Land Use Planning Network, which supports cities to institutionalise climate action through urban planning regulations; the Reinventing Cities competition, which delivers decarbonised and resilient urban regeneration projects; as well as the Green and Thriving Neighbourhoods programme and C40’s workstream on 15-minute cities.

-In the past, Hélène was an advisor to the Mayor of Paris, Anne Hidalgo.
-She also worked for the Paris Urbanism Agency and the global consulting firm, Arup.
-Helene has a Master’s degree in Science and Engineering from the Ecole Centrale, with a specialisation in building and civil engineering.
-In the past 15 years, Helene has lived and worked in Paris, London and New York.
+Hélène previously served as an advisor to the Mayor of Paris Anne Hidalgo.
+She also worked for the Paris Urbanism Agency and the global consulting firm Arup.
+Hélène holds a Master’s degree in science and engineering from the École Centrale with a specialisation in building and civil engineering.
+In the past 15 years, Hélène has lived and worked in Paris, London and New York.

 Frankie Downy manages the Private Building Efficiency Network at C40, where she works with cities to accelerate implementation of energy efficiency measures in private sector buildings.
 Prior to C40, Frankie worked as a Development & Project Manager for International Programmes at the Energy Saving Trust.
 There she managed several European Commission-funded energy efficiency and renewable energy programmes that worked with industry, civil society, national and international agencies throughout Europe.
 Frankie also chaired a working group for EU member state governments on sharing best practice on effective ways to implement the Renewable Energy Sources Directive.
 She has a Master’s degree in Climate Change from the University of East Anglia and a Bachelor’s degree in Environmental Geoscience from Cardiff University.